Irish Cob - Horse Breed & Info

 Irish Cob Article and Photos Copyrighted - see credits below

-Although its recognition as an official breed is rather recent, the Irish Cob is one of the oldest recognized breeds in Ireland, along with the Connemara Pony and Irish Draught horse.
+Although its recognition as an official breed is rather recent, the Irish Cob is one of the oldest recognized breeds in Ireland, along with two other Irish breeds.

 The Irish Cob was established over many generations in Ireland by the Travellers (gypsies), and world wide has been called by many names like the Gypsy Cob, or Gypsy Vanner, although this is not what the Gypsies called their horses.
 Travellers in Ireland, Wales, England and Scotland, who bred their horses very selectively for a hundred years or more, did not keep written records, but have passed lineages on to proceeding generations verbally.
 Now the Irish Cob Society maintains the stud book.